zabbix/zabbix/templates/db/mysql_agent/README.md

 password='<password>'
 ```

-For more information please see [`MySQL documentation`](https://dev.mysql.com/doc/refman/8.0/en/option-files.html).
+For more information, please see [`MySQL documentation`](https://dev.mysql.com/doc/refman/8.0/en/option-files.html).

 NOTE: Linux distributions that use SELinux may require additional steps for access configuration.

-For example the following rule could be added to the SELinux policy:
+For example, the following rule could be added to the SELinux policy:

 ```text
 # cat <<EOF > zabbix_home.te